-The impact of the worldwide spread of a novel strain of coronavirus ("COVID-19") has been unprecedented and unpredictable, including the emergence of new variants of the coronavirus, such as the Delta variant, and resurgences in number and rates of infections, but based on the Company's current assessment, the Company does not expect any material impact on its long-term strategic plans, operations, or its liquidity due to the worldwide spread of COVID-19.
-However, the Company is continuing to assess the effect on its operations by monitoring the spread of COVID-19 and the actions implemented to combat the virus throughout the world and its assessment of the impact of COVID-19 may change.
+The impact of the worldwide spread of a novel strain of coronavirus ("COVID-19") has been unprecedented and unpredictable, including the emergence of new variants of the coronavirus, such as the Delta and Omicron variants, and resurgences in number and rates of infections, but based on the Company's current assessment, the Company does not expect any material impact on its long-term strategic plans, operations, or its liquidity due to the worldwide spread of COVID-19.
+However, the Company is continuing to assess the effect on its operations by monitoring the spread of COVID-19 and the actions implemented to combat the virus and new variants thereof throughout the world and its assessment of the impact of COVID-19 may change.